Starting a business can have many hidden or unexpected costs; buying a business can enable you to learn from prior owners' mistakes.

 Buying a Business Vs. Starting a Business

-Buying a business is like starting a business, but with a big head start.
-The advantage you'll gain may make up for any difference in cost.
+Buying a business is like starting a business with a huge head start.

 Many entrepreneurs think they have to start a business with their big idea.
 But acquiring one could bring as much challenge, reward and overall satisfaction to scratch that entrepreneurial itch.

 While the thought of starting your own business can be exciting, the reality of the struggle can be overwhelming.
 Buying an existing business might be a better option.

 While buying a business may seem easier than starting one, there is still a lot of work involved to ensure you make the best decisions.

 There are many advantages to buying a business over starting one.
 Just make sure to use the same energy you would if you were building it from scratch.

 Eliminating some of the unknowns of a new venture can give you a jumpstart on success.

 In this uncertain business climate, weighing your options between buying a business or starting one is more important than ever.
 Make sure your decision matches the risk level you are comfortable with.